Atiyakh/Fluxon/README.md

     router=router.router
 ))
 ```

-**You can run this command `python Fluxon.StartProject AsyncServer path/to/project` and your project including `server.py` and `router.py` setup, models and views files, a logging directory for your server, database schema directory and an automatically generated security key will all be automatically be created for you :)
-These server templates will be expanded in the near futures to include all the needed setups including a highly optimized HTTP server, FTP server, cloud storage integration, and different database system integrations other than SQLite.**

 ```Fluxon.Endpoint.AsyncServer``` is a robust, flexible server infrastructure supporting asynchronous connections and reverse requests, making it ideal for most server setups.